Written byAmanda Wong

 In this first place, we would like to explain to you what happens when you delete a file on a Mac to understand why you can recover deleted files from emptied Trash.

 When you right-click a file and choose Move to Trash, the selected file will be sent to the Trash folder, which just relocates the file on your Mac.
+At this time, you can undo your operations on your MacBook to put back the deleted file.
 Once you choose to Empty Trash to permanently delete it, the sectors used to store the deleted data will be marked as accessible, ready for use.
 But the deleted data is physically kept on the disk until new data writes to it and takes up the space.

 In a nutshell, permanently deleting files will not erase the data from your hard drive, but it will be cleared out forever when it is overwritten by new data.
 So, there is a chance to recover the deleted files back from the drive before overwriting.